-You can apply for the Alaska Airlines Visa credit card at a Bank of America branch, over the phone by calling (800) 932-2775, or online through the Bank of America website.
+You can apply for the Alaska Airlines Visa credit card at a Bank of America branch, over the phone by calling (800) 932-2775, or online.

 In order to apply, you must be at least 18, have a valid Social Security number, and a physical address in the U.S.

 During the application process, you will be asked to provide personal information, including income and employment information.
 This information and a credit check are what the approval and credit limit decisions are based on.